 The key is muzzle pressure and the volume of gas making the brake do its work slapping the muzzle down and literally pulling the gun forward!

 |The Best, Most Effective, and Neatest Way to Brake a Barrel!|

 Nothing gobby or gawdy added on.

-All work done on center, referenced off the bore itself, thus....
+All work done on center, referenced off the bore itself to within .0005" of true center of bore axis, and precision single cut lathe bored, thus....

 Nothing to be misaligned with the bore.